 We now have international coordinators and supervisors who live with volunteers, as well as our incredible in-country team who provide assistance on projects, on transportation and the day-to-day running of SLV.Global in Sri Lanka.
-We are very lucky that the NYSC still provide us with rooms for some workshops and that national professionals support us and train our teams, but this is not free and it shouldn’t be.
+We are very lucky that the NYSC still provide us with rooms for some workshops and that local professionals support us and train our teams, but this is not free and it shouldn’t be.
 We want to put money into the Sri Lankan economy just as much as we want to bolster resources at the projects where we work.

 Our Sri Lankan team organise all the training you receive and the safe transport to and from projects in addition to liaising with homestays, overseeing the Jungle Weekend, helping ill volunteers on placement when they are in hospital and everything else behind the scenes that helps make SLV.Global run so well.

 Your fees also cover all activities, food and board on the Jungle Weekend.
 This weekend is essential for team bonding and it’s just a lot of fun.
 However, it’s worth mentioning that even getting to the jungle can be costly too.
 Just like in the UK, fuel prices fluctuate, but have actually increased in Sri Lanka.
-The public buses volunteers take daily still remain relatively inexpensive with the average journey costing 25p, but cost of minibuses that we use for airport pick up, field trips and the jungle weekend have almost doubled in the past three years.
+The public buses volunteers take daily still remain relatively inexpensive with the average journey costing 25p, but cost to fuel the minibuses that we use for airport pick up, field trips and the jungle weekend have almost doubled in the past three years.
 Ouch!

 We are here to answer any questions you might have pre-departure and to help you set off prepared for your placement.
 We're also here interviewing all the future volunteers to continue the projects you love, long after you leave.
 And of course a huge part of what we do is facilitating your visas!

-Although the placement fees cover the Residence Visa extension it’s important to note that this does not include all the administration costs that we endure to ensure that volunteers get their visas on time.
+Although the placement fees cover the Residence Visa extension it’s important to note that this does not include all the administrative costs that we endure to ensure that volunteers get their visas on time.
 This includes all the hours that are dedicated to getting the visa fax in Sri Lanka, the entry stamp provided by your local High Commission and the Residence Visa once you arrive in country.